solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 1. Pick block and update root for all blocks with more than 67% votes

-2. If a picked block has more than one children, compare the votes on the heaviest child:
+2. If a picked block has more than one children, check if the votes on the heaviest child is over threshold:

 2.1 If vote_on_child + stake_on_validators_not_in_restart >= 62%, pick child.
 For example, if 80% validators are in restart, child has 42% votes, then